slatedocs/slate/source/includes/cloudstack/_nics.md

 <code>DELETE /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/nics/:id</code>

 Delete an existing NIC.
-The NIC you're trying to delete must not be the default one and most not be associated to a load balancing rule and/or a port forwarding rule.
+The NIC you're trying to delete must not be the default one and must not be associated to a load balancing rule and/or a port forwarding rule.

 <!-------------------- SET A NIC AS DEFAULT -------------------->